yiwenwang47/gocolors/README.md

-A simple program to extract colors from a picture.
+# A simple program to extract colors from a picture.

-A practice of json in Golang.
+Combination of http requests and image manipulation in Golang.